 The best discounts apply when you book months or weeks in advance, but even just a few days can make a big difference.
 Only buy on the day you travel if you absolutely must; if you do, expect to pay a premium for your trip!

 Before you buy any tickets, get yourself a railcard, as they are a great way to save (a lot of) money on train travel in the UK.
 You’ll pay for the card, but in my experience, the card will pay for itself very quickly.
-Typical savings can be 1/3 off your fare(s).
+Typical savings can be up to one third off the price of your fare(s).

 Find out about the different types of railcards here, including friends and family, senior travel, two together and group travel.